-There was no sickness absence in the financial year ending 31 July 2021.
+There were 168 days of sickness absence in the financial year ending 31 July 2022.
+This includes the long-term absence of one member of staff.

 Staff Policies

 GCRB has chosen to align itself with Glasgow Clyde College in respect of the Staff Policies and Procedures.
 These policies ensure that GCRB complies with employment legislation and promotes a positive organisational culture, which encourages the development of its employees.
 GCRB considers all applications for employment from disabled persons, bearing in mind the aptitudes of the individuals concerned.
 Where an existing employee becomes disabled every effort is made to ensure that their employment with GCRB continues.
 The GCRB's policy is to provide training, career development and opportunities for promotion to disabled staff which are, as far as possible, identical to those for other employees.